-Two types of flu viruses cause seasonal flu epidemics: human influenza A and B viruses.
+Two types of flu viruses cause seasonal flu epidemics are human influenza A and B viruses.
 Flu vaccines are made each year to protect against the flu viruses that research predicts will be most common that season.

 Most flu vaccines protect you from four influenza viruses: